angular/angular/aio/content/guide/component-interaction.md

 ## Parent interacts with child using *local variable*

 A parent component cannot use data binding to read child properties or invoke child methods.
-You can do both by creating a template reference variable for the child element and then reference that variable *within the parent template* as seen in the following example.
+Do both by creating a template reference variable for the child element and then reference that variable *within the parent template* as seen in the following example.

 {@a countdown-timer-example}
 The following is a child `CountdownTimerComponent` that repeatedly counts down to zero and launches a rocket.
-It has `start` and `stop` methods that control the clock and it displays a countdown status message in its own template.
+The `start` and `stop` methods control the clock and a countdown status message displays in its own template.

 <code-example path="component-interaction/src/app/countdown-timer.component.ts" header="component-interaction/src/app/countdown-timer.component.ts">